vanous/trainer/README.md

 It requires libartnet but in reality, calibration can only happen via RUI or RUNIT WTX.
 One could, however, use another Robin fixture for Art-Net to XLR DMX translation.

-To build trainer, you need libartnet, ncurses, configure, make, make install.
+To build trainer, you need libartnet, ncurses.
+Simply configure, make, make install.

-Then build:
+Then build trainer:

 gcc -O2 trainer.c -lncurses -lartnet  -o trainer